EHB-MCT/web2-backend-SouhailaBenallal/readme.md

 # University Web
-I d ke to make a website where we can find all the universities in America.
+I would like to make a website where you can find all the universities in Belgium.
-My website will be designed in a lucrative way to allow the young student to continue his studies and also to find the nearest university in his province.
+My site will be designed in a lucrative way to allow the young student to find the university that inspires him the most.
-My website will be addressed to all people who want to resume their studies.
-And that it is difft to find universities close to your home!
+My site will be for all the people who want to resume their studies.
+And that it is difficult to find universities near your home!
+He could create his own account to keep all these universities "liked".

 ## Installation
 Use the package manager [npm](https://docs.npmjs.com/c/v8/commands/npm-init) to install nodemes.